remkohdev/AppModernization/Lab03/README.md

 ## Get Started Email

-In preparation for the workshop, each participant also received a `Getting Started` email with information needed to run this workshop and unique for each participant including:
+In preparation for the workshop, each participant may have received a `Getting Started` email with information to setup and get started for the workshop.
+This information may have included:

 * Your Web Terminal URL,
 * Your IKS Cluster Name,